DaryaShyroka/lang-8-corpus-for-GEC/README.md

 This repository contains the following directories.

-1) Milestone_1: contains the project deliverables
+1) Milestone_1: contains project deliverables for Milestone 1.

    a.
-Project proposal.ipynb
+POC-README.ipynb : Please read this file for data and codes stored in src directory.

    b.
-Teamwork_contract.ipynb
+Project proposal.ipynb : Project proposal

+   c.
+Teamwork_contract.ipynb : Teamwork contract document

 2) Milestone_2: To be useds in the second week of Block 5. please ignore it for now.